Rival opposition parties neck-and-neck after Kosovo vote | DW | 06.10.2019

 Voters went to the polls on Sunday amid calls for the Balkan country's politicians to resume dialogue with Serbia aimed at normalizing ties.

+Haradinaj's government re-inflamed tensions with Belgrade by introducing 100% tariffs on imports from Serbia last year.
+The move comes as apparent retaliation to Serbia's diplomatic campaign to keep Kosovo out of key international institutions.
+The Kosovo prime minister stuck with the move despite pressure from Kosovo's main ally, the US, and criticism from the EU.

+With the exception of Haradinaj, however, other key parties signaled they were ready to consider dropping the increase.

-The snap vote came after outgoing Prime Minister Ramush Haradinaj resigned in July following a request from a Hague-based international tribunal to question him over crimes against ethnic Serbs during and after the country's 1998-99 war.
+The snap vote came after Haradinaj resigned in July following a request from a Hague-based international tribunal to question him over crimes against ethnic Serbs during and after the war.

 Read more: Kosovo lawmakers dissolve parliament, open way to election

-One hundred of the 120 seats in parliament were up for grabs.
-The remaining 20 are reserved for ethnic communities, including the restive Kosovo Serbs, who have half of those seats.
-About 1.9 million people were eligible to vote in the election.
+One hundred of the 120 seats in parliament were up for grabs with about 1.9 million people eligible to vote.
+The remaining 20 parliamentary seats are reserved for ethnic communities, including the restive Kosovo Serbs, who have half of those seats.
+Virtually all of the Serb seats are expected to be claimed by the Belgrade-backed Serb List party.

 Experts said the election is unlikely to produce a stable government, as no single political party is likely to win the vote on its own.
 It could take days, if not weeks, to forge a coalition.